Aligarh Uttar Pradesh, India Travel Guide

 Must-Visit Sites with Historical and Cultural Context.
 Aligarh Muslim University (AMU), Aligarh Fort (Kala Qila), and Jama Masjid offer insights into the city's past.

-These sites showcase distinctive Indo-Saracenic architecture, historical significance, and a sophisticated past involving various rulers and cultural exchanges.
+These sites showcase distinctive Indo-Saracenic architecture, historical significance, and an elegant past involving various rulers and cultural exchanges.

 Predominantly a legacy fort, with parts now in ruin.
 Structure provides insights into past military architecture.

-Old city area with narrow lanes, traditional houses, and historical mosques.
+Old city area with narrow lanes, old-style houses, and historical mosques.

 Ancient Hindu temple dedicated to Lord Shiva, significant pilgrimage site for locals.

-Modern temple complex near Aligarh with a large statue of Lord Hanuman.
+Modern collection of sacred buildings near Aligarh with a large statue of Lord Hanuman.

 Memorial hall dedicated to Sir Syed Ahmad Khan, housing his tomb.